 STAO Foresterie Ltée

 St-Joseph de Madawaska, Edmundston, NB - Steve Landry

 Located in the “Republique de Madawaska”, situated along the upper Saint John River Valley, Steve Landry cut his teeth in the forestry business with his father back in 1999 as an operator and mechanic, and then supervisor.
-With his father as mentor, Steve was well poised to take over the family business in 2010 but it still remains a family affair to this day, with his father working part time as a machine operator and his mother looking after the business end.
+With his father as mentor, Steve was well poised to take over the family business in 2010 but it still remains a family affair to this day, with his father working part time as a machine operator and his wife looking after the business end.